jvino/cluster-hpc-gpu-guides/docs/job_submission/k8s-jobs.md

 That’s it!
 Your configuration is now complete.

+> **⚠️ IMPORTANT NOTE**
+> Your access token is **strictly personal**.
+You are fully responsible for any operations performed using your personal token.
+If you are using **kubectl** directly on the ReCaS HTCondor cluster frontend, ensure that your Kubernetes configuration file (which contains your token) has restrictive permissions—accessible only by you.
+To enforce this, simply run the following command:
+`chmod 700 ~/.kube/config`
+This sets the file permissions to allow read, write, and execute access only for your user.

 > **Note**
 > **Tokens are valid for 7 days**.
 When your token expires, **kubectl** commands will stop working with an error.
 To fix this, simply log in again at the URL above, retrieve a new token, and replace it in the config file.

-> **Note**
-> Please note that your token is **strictly personal**.
-You are fully responsible for any operations performed using your personal token.
-If you are using **kubectl** directly on the ReCaS HTCondor cluster frontend, ensure that your Kubernetes configuration file (which contains your token) has restrictive permissions—accessible only by you.
-To enforce this, simply run the following command:
-`chmod 700 <path/to/kubectl/conf>`
-This sets the file permissions to allow read, write, and execute access only for your user.

 ### 3.3) Verifying your setup